Two seconds before I said,

-PS.
-If you want the play-by-play of how I strategize and plan my email list topics, listen to Episode 67 of my podcast, On Your Terms, to learn what to email your list.
+And if you want the play-by-play of how I strategize and plan my email list topics, listen to Episode 67 of my podcast, On Your Terms, to learn what to email your list.
 Listen on my website, Spotify, or Apple now.

-PPS.
 If you listen to my podcast, On Your Terms, on Apple or Spotify, can you leave a quick review/rating for it?
 It helps us reach entrepreneurs who need to legally protect their biz & keeps our valuable content free.